codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

 Codefresh provides all the options and functionality to create and manage Argo CD applications in the Codefresh UI.

-* Create Argo CD applications that are fully GitOps compliant, from generating the application configuration manifest, committing it to Git, and syncing and deploying to the cluster.
+Create Argo CD applications that are fully GitOps compliant, from generating the application configuration manifest, committing it to Git, and syncing and deploying to the cluster.

-  Creating an Argo CDapplication in Codefresh includes defining:
+Creating an Argo CD application in Codefresh includes defining:
   * Application name and location
   * General configuration settings
   * Advanced configuration settings

 The Create application wizard guides you through the process of creating an application.
 For how-to information, see [Create an Argo CD application](#create-an-argo-cd-application).

 For example Argo CD applications, see this [repo](https://github.com/oleksandr-codefresh/argocd-example-apps){:target="_blank"}.

 Remember you need a valid [Git Source]({{site.baseurl}}/docs/installation/gitops/git-sources/) to be able to create and commit an Argo CD application.

-* Monitor Argo CD applications
-  After creating an application, and it is synced to the cluster, the application is displayed in the GitOps Apps dashboard.
-Here, Here you can monitor its health and sync status, deployments, and resources.
-See [Monitoring Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/).
+Once created and synced to clusters, Argo CD applications are displayed in the GitOps Apps dashboard.
+Here, you can [monitor]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/) and [manage]({{site.baseurl}}/docs/deployments/gitops/manage-application/) individual Argo CD applications.

-* Manage Argo CD applications
-  You can also select an application and update the application's configuration settings, or delete it.
-For all available options, see [Managing Argo CD applications]({{site.baseurl}}/docs/deployments/gitops/manage-application/).
+You can also monitor and manage Argo CD applications by Environments and Products, custom resources you can create in Codefresh.
+See [GitOps Environments dashboard]({{site.baseurl}}/docs/dashboards/gitops-environments/) and [GitOps Products dashboard]({{site.baseurl}}/docs/dashboards/gitops-products/).

 ## Application: Definitions
-Application definitions include the name, runtime, and the name of the YAML manifest.
+Application definitions include the application name, the GitOps Runtime, and the name of the YAML manifest.
 By default, the YAML manifest has the same name as that of the application.

 {% include
    image.html